 - Computer Hacking Forensic Investigation & Penetration Testing Bundle (TechRepublic Academy)

 While the original CryptoLocker authors are thought to have made about $3 million USD, imitators using the CryptoLocker name have appeared with increasing frequency.
-The FBI's Internet Crime Complaint Center estimates that between April 2014 and June 2015, victims of ransomware paid over $18 million USD to restore access to their devices.
+The FBI's Internet Crime Complaint Center estimates that between April 2014 and June 2015, victims of ransomware paid over $18 million USD to decrypt files on their devices.

 The WannaCry attack, which started on May 12, 2017, was stopped three days later when a security researcher identified and registered a domain name used for command and control of the payload.
 The National Cyber Security Centre, a division of GCHQ, identified North Korea as the origin of the WannaCry attack.